 - every fourth tender procedure from the monitoring sample is characterized by only one bidding companies;

 - in 2015, contracts signed by means of negotiation procedures without previously announced call for bids accounted for more than 29 million EUR;

 - total of 19.9% of all public procurement procedures organized in 2015 were annulled.

 Analysis of appeal procedures led in front of the State Commission for Public Procurement Appeals shows that:

 - for the entire 2015, only 523 appeals have been lodged among the total of more than 18,000 tender procedures implemented, which is indicative of an exceptionally small percentage of public procurement procedures appealed – 2.8%;

 - 67% of appeals have been lodged against selection decisions for the most favourable bid.

 USAID Civil Society Project is implemented by the Foundation Open Society – Macedonia (FOSM) in partnership with the Center for Civil Communications, the Youth Educational Forum, Reactor – Research in Action, and Forum – Centre for Strategic Research and Documentation.

 The American people, through USAID, have invested over $500 million in Macedonia since 1993.
 USAID works with the people of Macedonia to create jobs, strengthen democratic institutions and practices, enhance integrated education, and prepare students for the workforce.
 These initiatives improve the quality of life and support Macedonia’s transition to a stable and prosperous democracy.
 USAID provides economic and humanitarian assistance in more than 100 countries.
-For more information please visit USAID Macedonia Website and USAID Macedonia Facebook page.
+For more information please visit macedonia.usaid.gov and the Facebook page www.facebook.com/USAIDMacedonia.